cutterkom/generativeart/readme.md

 [More on Instagram](https://www.instagram.com/cutterkom/)

+**Note from JT 2020-12-13:** I've modified the `generate_plot()` function to allow the width, height, and resolution of image outputs to be customised.

 ## Description

 > One overly simple but useful definition is that generative art is art programmed using a computer that intentionally introduces randomness as part of its creation process.